odinguden/Prosjekt-IDATA2304-Gruppe-16/protocol.md

 ## Types, constants

-TODO - Do you have some specific value types you use in several messages?
-They you can describe them here.

 In the design of our client-server communication framework, we have implemented several specific value types and constants that are consistently used across various messages.
 These types are fundamental to the operation of our network protocol and ensure a standardized approach to message handling.
 Key types and constants: